pniederw/expecty/README.md

 ## Latest Release

-Expecty 0.9 was released on January 4th, 2013.
+Expecty 0.10 was released on November 12th, 2013.
 It requires Scala 2.10.0 or higher.

 ## Download